 God brings healing for our vulnerability.

 God doesn’t just use marriage as a way for us to sharpen one another.
 In his grace and goodness, God uses marriage as a way to bring us healing.
 I can think of several times that Jacob has been a Christ-like presence for me when I’ve shown him my fears.
 When he loves me beyond my imperfections, he’s loving me the way God has called him to.

 Do you know what your spouse looks like in the cycle of naked, afraid, hiding?
 Does it look like abandonment, fear, anger, sadness, or a general meanness?
 Maybe your spouse just isn’t great at loving you well.
 All of those are a picture of brokenness and vulnerability.
 You have to decide, will you “run and hide” when your vulnerabilities are shown or will you stay?
 Will you choose to become more Christ-like by loving fully when your spouse shows a vulnerability?

 While there are exceptions to “loving fully” in cases of abuse, generally speaking, Christians are called to love like Christ loved us.
 Our aim should be to allow ourselves to stand naked and unashamed (both literally and metaphorically) in front of our spouse while allowing them to do the same.
-If you need a little help loving well, grab my free guide with practical tips to increase the intimacy in your marriage.
+If you need a little help loving well, join my closed Facebook group for even more helpful tips and a touch of community.